Fractal

 1. Eliminate Testing Through Validation: Testing a System of Record as New Features are Added

-As enhancements to the system of record become available, the Fractal Programming approach allows the QA team to build them into a version of the parallel system.
+As enhancements to the system of record become available, the Fractal Computing approach allows the QA team to build them into a version of the parallel system.

 Because Fractal technology enables complex applications to be modified, configured, and delivered rapidly, it is practical to construct parallel systems for each set of feature enhancements.
 With this approach, every line item is reconciled for every calculation in real time.
 The system of record can be checked against an established parallel system and also reconciled against one or more additional parallel systems to ensure that all of them agree.